 Mohammed V Avenue

-The only street in the center that is closed to automobiles.
-It gets very busy in the nights when the temperature drops.
+The only street in the center that is close to automobiles.
+It gets very busy at night when the temperature drops.
 Mohammed V Street is lined with dozens of cafes, boutiques, restaurants, souvenir shops, and street vendor booths.
 Further down the street, there are secondhand book dealers selling books in many languages, as well as the government palace.

 Food.
 What You Should Try